 Table Of Contents

-Often referred to as groundnut oil, this is a vegetable oil extracted from the seeds of the peanut plant.
+Peanut oil is often referred to as groundnut oil.
+It is a vegetable oil extracted from the seeds of the peanut plant.

-The goodness of peanut oil primarily boils down to its vitamin E content, an antioxidant proven to reduce free radical damage and cut heart disease risk (1).
-There’s more, by the way.
+Some believe that the goodness of peanut oil primarily boils down to its vitamin E content.
+Vitamin E is an antioxidant known to reduce free radical damage and cut heart disease risk (1).

 What Are The Benefits Of Peanut Oil?